chad/microservices-group-talk/presentation.md

 ---

-# [fit] BREAK BIG PROBLEMS INTO MANY tiny problems
+# [fit] Break big problems into many tiny problems

 ---

 # [fit] Many small databases

-^ What about RI?
+^ 34 relational databases, plus a few redis and dynamodb ^ What about RI?
 What about joins?
 OMG!!

 ---